Many of our clients have questions about uninsured motorist (UM) insurance:

-For many of our clients, UM coverage has been a veritable lifesaver.
-It allows drivers who are in collisions with at-fault uninsured drivers to collect some or all of the damages to which they are rightfully entitled, when otherwise they would have been able to collect nothing.
+For many clients, UM coverage has been a veritable lifesaver.
+It allows drivers who are in collisions with at-fault uninsured drivers to collect some or all the damages to which they are rightfully entitled, when otherwise they would have been able to collect nothing.

 What About UIM Coverage?